96boards/website/_posts/2016-10-06-recap-96boards-openhours-22-back-connect.md

 **Be sure to join us for next week's OpenHours:  [https://www.96boards.org/](/)**

-Unfortunately the chat was not able to be captured this week due to a technical issue but we will have this again going forward next week.
-The link is:[ https://discuss.96boards.org/t/openhours-topic-suggestion/ ](https://discuss.96boards.org/t/openhours-topic-suggestion/)and Robert will take these suggestions and try to incorporate these into future OpenHours.

-Please remember, if you get stuck, there are resources to help you through the installation.
-Feel free to check out the [96Boards forums](https://discuss.96boards.org/), [96Boards wiki](https://github.com/96boards/documentation/wiki), or [Freenode IRC](http://webchat.freenode.net/?channels=%2396boards) channel #96boards (there are many ways to access IRC, this website is one of them).
-Dig around the wiki, create a new forum thread, and/or post a question in the chat.

 {% include image.html path="/assets/images/blog/OpenHours.png" alt="OpenHours Image" class="img-fluid" %}

 Click here to join us for [next OpenHours ](/)